sweetylearner-max/SonicFix/README.md

 **SonicFix** is an intelligent diagnostic platform that fuses **acoustic analysis** and **visual AI** to identify mechanical failures in real time — no technician required.

 Point your camera at a faulty AC compressor, car engine, or industrial motor.
 Let it listen.
-In seconds, SonicFix tells you **what's wrong**, **why it's failing**, and **how much it costs to fix** — localized to the Pakistani market (PKR).
+In seconds, SonicFix tells you **what's wrong**, **why it's failing** .

 > Built at a hackathon.
 Shipped with ❤️.